 I started this series last week with the 76ers and Knicks.
 The Nets are on deck.
 And my Celtics preview will run October 1st as part of a comprehensive blogger preview initiative.
 Things are starting to get interesting again...

 2008 Record: 41-41

-Playoffs?: Eliminated by the Detroit Pistons in Game 6 of the First Round
+Playoffs?: Eliminated in 5 games by Orlando Detroit in the First Round.

-View From the The Other Side: I caught up with jsams from Sixersoul and asked him what fans of the NBA had to know about the 76ers.
+View From the The Other Side: I caught up with Scott from Raptor Blog and asked what fans around the NBA had to know about Toronto.
 His response:

 "When it comes to the Raptors, most NBA fans are focusing on whether or not Jermaine O'Neal can stay healthy and give Chris Bosh some help on post defense.
 But don't sleep on Jose Calderon's new, well-earned, full-time starting PG role.
 He's developed into one of the most dangerous point guards in the East." - Scott from Raptor Blog

 Random Points of Information: Regular readers of Green Bandwagon know that I'm a Jorge Garbajosa fan.
 Unfortunately Garbajosa has not looked right since breaking his leg against the Celtics back in the spring of '07.
 He was a shadow of his former self during the recent Olympics.
 Of course in order to play in said Olympics Garbajosa had to end his Raptors career.
 At this point (he turns 31 in December) you have to wonder if he'll ever be full strength again.

 In other news, my old nemesis (long story), Chuck Swirsky, is no longer with Toronto.
 In hindsight the story really isn't that long.
 But I don't feel like linking to an old post where I praise Gerald Green's future.
 I've been open about how wrong I was about Green.
 We don't need to keep reliving it.